13 (musical): Pre-Broadway

-Los Angeles
+Los Angeles (2007)

 The musical premiered on January 7, 2007 at The Mark Taper Forum in Los Angeles, California, and ran through February 18, 2007.
 The production was directed by Todd Graff, with choreography by Michele Lynch, and the cast and band were all teenagers.
 This production received a nomination for the 2007 LA Stage Alliance Ovation Awards, World Premiere Musical.
 The cast and band for the Mark Taper Forum production: Ricky Ashley, Caitlin Baunoch, Molly Bernstein, Jenáe Burrows, Emma Degerstedt, Jamie Eblen, Julia Harriman, Jordan Johnson, Tinashe Kachingwe, Tyler Mann, Sara Niemietz, Ryan Ogburn, J.D.
 Phillips, Ellington Ratliff, Chris Raymond, Charlie Rosen, Alex Scolari, Chloé Smith, Christian Vandal, Nehemiah Williams and Seth Zibalese.

-Goodspeed
+Connecticut (2008)

 The musical was next presented at the Norma Terris Theatre in Chester, Connecticut, by Goodspeed Musicals from May 9, 2008 through June 8, 2008, with direction by Jeremy Sams and choreography by Christopher Gattelli.
-It starred most of the original Broadway cast, except that it featured Ashton Smalling as Kendra, Taylor Bright as Cassie, Matthew McGinn as Eddie and Kyle Crews as Malcolm.
+It starred most of the original Broadway cast, except that it featured Ashton Smalling as Kendra, Taylor Bright as Cassie, and Kyle Crews as Malcolm.

-Broadway
+Broadway (2008)

 The musical opened on Broadway at the Bernard B. Jacobs Theatre on September 16, 2008 in previews, with an official opening on October 5, 2008 and closed on January 4, 2009 after 105 performances and 22 previews.
 The director and choreographer were the same as at Goodspeed, and most of the Broadway cast was also in the Goodspeed production (except Moro, Hammond and Williams).
 There was a teen band, as in prior productions.
 The production received one Drama Desk Award nomination, for Outstanding Lyrics by Brown.
 13 is the first and only all Teenager Cast and Band to ever hit Broadway.